Beat Gallstones Naturally

 Gallstones are crystalline formations of cholesterol and calcium formed within the gallbladder and biliary tracts.
 These stones can vary widely in size from as small as a grain of salt to nearly the size of a golf ball.
-Gall stones are a sign of incomplete liver detoxification and pose a significant threat to the body (1).
-You can beat gallstones naturally with an anti-inflammatory diet and advanced cleansing strategies (2).
+Gallstones are a sign of incomplete liver detoxification and pose a significant threat to the body (1).
+You can limit the development of gallstones naturally with an anti-inflammatory diet and advanced cleansing strategies (2).

 The gallbladder serves as a reservoir for the bile that is produced by the liver.
 Bile is necessary to digest and metabolize fatty acids.
 The extra bile storage allows the body to effectively metabolize fat rich foods such as steak and eggs.